CMHAAorg/cmhaa-website/site/content/_index.md

     image: img/ourvision.jpg
     title1: Our vision
-    content1: To create a culture of good mental health for workers, where everyone feels safe to talk about their mental health without fear of stigma or discrimination.
+    content1: To create a culture of good mental health for workers, where everyone feels safe to talk about their mental health without fear of stigma.
     title2: Our mission
-    content2: Drive improvements in how Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based recommendations.
+    content2: To drive improvements in how Australian businesses respond and adapt to this rapidly evolving and growing challenge by providing evidence-based recommendations.
   - stat_number_1: 3
     stat_number_2: 12.8